TanStack/table/docs/framework/angular/guide/table-state.md

 Alternatively, you can control the entire table state with the `onStateChange` table option.
 It will hoist out the entire table state into your own state management system.
 Be careful with this approach, as you might find that raising some frequently changing state values up a component tree, like `columnSizingInfo` state`, might cause bad performance issues.

 A couple of more tricks may be needed to make this work.
 If you use the `onStateChange` table option, the initial values of the `state` must be populated with all of the relevant state values for all of the features that you want to use.
-You can either manually type out all of the initial state values, or use the `table.setOptions` API in a special way as shown below.
+You can either manually type out all of the initial state values, or use a constructor in a special way as shown below.

 ```ts